glacovic/HangmanProject_Lacovic/README.md

 4) Plan and estimate of effort:
   - I already started the code for this project, with a few classes and buttons for the start choice of single player or multiplayer.
-  - I plan to work on this project step by step as I learn more, and I will slowly build it over the the rest of the semester.
+  - I plan to work on this project step by step as I learn more, and I will slowly build it over the rest of the semester.
   - I am choosing to do this project individually, so I will be the only person contributing to the effort.